 How we Tested

-We took our two top choices into our homes, and put them to work.
+We took our two top choices into our homes and put them to work to determine which was the best diaper pail.
 We observed their capacity, and construction, while seeing how easy they were to operate.
 We noted the odor when closed, and open, and made sure that the openings were efficient and large enough for bigger diapers.
 Lastly, we calculated three-year cost of ownership based on current prices.